International Studies & Programs

 Tuition Payment

-We strongly encourage you to make a payment early to apply for a Visa.
+We strongly encourage you to make payment early to apply for a Visa.
 We will issue a receipt for the tuition payment and that may be helpful in passing the Visa interview.
+To view tuition fees for all programs, click on the "Program Menu" tab, or refer to the "Program Fees" section in the "Program Details" tab.

 Refund Policy